 Although teaching about disease cycles has always been central to my introductory course, I no longer give traditional lectures on them.
 I have not abdicated my responsibility to structure the learning environment and to lead in the classroom, but my current approach puts more of the work of learning squarely "in students' laps."

 Pre-Class Preparation and Classroom Activity

 Prior to covering the first disease cycle of the semester, I define the terms and explain the meaning of each of the nine bolded, underlined components of the section labelled "Disease Cycle" in Figure 1

-Figure 1Click or scroll down to view document
+to view document